 - Diabetes mellitus type 3 – Subclinical form as a result of glucose tolerance disorder

 In dogs, the most prevalent type is diabetes mellitus type 1.
 It’s hard to say what the real trigger for the disease is.
 Influential factors are genetic predispositions, autoimmune disorders, pancreatic inflammation, pancreatic damage, hormonal unbalance in females in diestrus, hyperadrenocorticism, hypothyroidism, etc.

-The disease is more prevalent in female dogs comparing to male (2:1 ratio).
+The disease is more prevalent in female dogs comparing to males (2:1 ratio).
 Among females, unspayed dogs tend to have higher predispositions for diabetes (6:1 ratio).
 Young dogs rarely get diabetes and the highest prevalence of diagnosing is reported among dogs 7-9 years of age.

 All diabetic cats are either IDDM or NIDDM.
 A cat can be young or old when it becomes diabetic.
 It may develop diabetes because of obesity, pancreatitis, Feline Infectious Peritonitis virus infection, exposure to certain drugs, certain enzymatic defects, drug reactions, exposure to toxins, an injury that damages the pancreas, immune diseases such as systemic lupus thematosus, leukemia, thyroid disease, chronic pancreatitis, or diabetes insipidus.